Last updated on July 26th, 2022

 That depends on the extent of the vegetation on the land.
 If there are no trees and only light vegetation then you may be able to carry out the work.
 That said, most land clearance is a lot more intense and will involve tree felling, mulching and disposing of large amounts of waste vegetation.

-With that in mind, we recommend leaving land clearance to the professionals, who will have the tools and experience to safely and efficiently carry out the work.
-If in doubt, contact your local garden or land clearance specialists for their professional advice.
+With that in mind, we recommend leaving land clearance to the professionals.
+They will have the tools and experience to safely and efficiently carry out the work.
+If in doubt, use our free search tool below to find local land clearance specialists and ask them for their professional advice.

 Useful land clearance checklist